 Ensure yeast is alive and active (it should look foamy after several minutes; if not, you might have to replace it with fresh yeast).
 If the yeast looks good, add salt, aquafaba, melted butter, and flour to the bowl with the liquids.
-Stir (use the dough hook if using a mixer) until well combined (a minute or so).
+Stir (use the dough hook if using a mixer, the handle of a wooden spoon if doing it by hand) until well combined (a minute or so).
 Dough will be somewhat sticky.

 Leave dough in bowl; cover with a plate or something to keep dough from drying out.
 Let rise in a warm place until doubled in size (about an hour and a half).